darkred/Userscripts/BugMeNot/README.md

 <br>
 <u>How to use</u>:
-After installing this script (Tools > Install This User Script), go to any page that requires Sign in.
+After installing this script, go to any page that requires Sign in.
 Click on either the `Username` or the `Password textbox` This is what will appear:
 ![image](https://i.imgur.com/oMGtvGC.jpg)